Shakadak/lua-astar/README.md

 ```
 First we need to define a function that, given a node, returns an array `{node} / {index = node } / {key = node}`
 of the nodes linked to the given node.
-Since our graph is simply defined, it will be straightforward
+Since our graph is simply defined, it will be straightforward.
+We will not safeguard it as our graph is fully defined.
+Check `exemple.lua` to see slightly more.
 ```lua
 local function expand(n)
     return graph[n]